dominicporter/bootstrap/tool/googlesheet/README.md

 An approach to i18n and i10l that is decoupled so that it can be used by any projects or architecture.

+Its very simple.

+It can be used by any language since it is JSON data and the key is a template like a mustache style.
+You can change the template format in the Google Spreadsheet to suit your underlying Application framework ( python, dart, ruby, etc)

-The system supports custom templates which is vital for i10l aspects and gives absolute flexibility for things such as:
+The system can do normal i18n aspects, but supports custom templates which are vital such corner cases as:

 Gender